 In fact, header bidding was supposed to minimize discrepancies as it slashes down the traditional waterfall model in your ad server.
-However, a certain percentage of discrepancies between header bidding partners and DFP always exists.
-After all, they are different system serving varied purposes in the complex ad tech ecosystem.
+However, a certain percentage of discrepancies between header bidding partners and Google Ad Manager always exists.
+After all, they are different systems serving varied purposes in the complex ad tech ecosystem.

-However, the truth is no one wants to see more than 10 percent discrepancy between DFP and Header bidding partners, regardless of the metric in question.
+However, the truth is no one wants to see more than a 10 percent discrepancy between Ad Manager and header bidding partners, regardless of the metric in question.
 While it is true that discrepancies are inevitable, publishers need to know what’s happening behind the scene.
 This way they know what to do and what not to do (ahem, panicking).

 Why there’s a discrepancy?

 The answer can’t be put in a line.
 In the present ad chain, there are a number of ways from which the problem may arise, resulting in discrepancies.